Are Varicose Veins and Spider Veins Hereditary?

 What Causes Vein Disease?

-There are many contributing factors that can lead to the development of vein disease.
-Some of these may be within your control, others are not.
-Unfortunately, hereditary varicose veins and spider veins are one of the risk factors that you probably can’t do much about.
+Many contributing factors can lead to the development of vein disease.
+Some of these may be within your control, others, such as heredity, are not.
+Risk factors for vein disease include:

 • Sex: Women are four times more likely than men to develop varicose veins.
-Pregnancy plays a role in this inequality.

 • Pregnancy: Due to increased blood flow and hormonal influx, pregnant women are more likely than others to be affected.
-They are also more likely to experience varicose veins in the pelvic region and the lower extremities.

 • Prolonged sitting or standing: If you have a job where you are on your feet or sitting down throughout the day, you are at higher risk for developing vein disease because of the increased pressure on your veins.

 • Obesity: Excess weight puts additional strain on your veins and causes damage.
-If you are obese or overweight, you are more likely to experience pain and discomfort from varicose veins.

 • Inactivity: Lack of physical activity affects overall blood circulation and can lead to diseased veins.